-For a full body flavour add the best vanilla essence you can find.
-If you have access to vanilla bean paste add that too.
+For a full-bodied flavour, add the best vanilla essence you can find.
+If you have access to vanilla bean paste, add that too.

-Using a seive to add the eggs is very important to get the smoothness to the ice cream.
+Using a sieve to add the eggs is very important to getting the smoothness in the ice cream.

 If you want to buy only one kind of vanilla, it is best to buy the pod.
 It is generally sold as a pair.
-If you need the second one soak that in the mixture for ten minutes to soften and slit and remove the bean paste.
+If you need the second one, soak it in the mixture for ten minutes to soften and slit and remove the bean paste.
 Add to your taste.

-This ice cream is rich, creamy and pungent of vanilla bean.
+This ice cream is rich, creamy and pungent with vanilla bean.

-There are 3 types of vanilla Tahitian, Madagascar or Mexican Each one is distinct in its aroma and flavour.
+There are 3 types of vanilla: Tahitian, Madagascar, and Mexican Each one is distinct in its aroma and flavour.
 The one generally available is Madagascar.
-A personal preference is best to use in your desserts.
+A personal preference is best for use in your desserts.

 My published cookbooks are available for sale through myself and on Amazon.